-The Child Care center does provide before school and after school care.
-They open at 6:30AM and close at 6:00PM.
-The cost is \$6.00 per hour.
+The School does provide before school and after school care.
+Care opens at 6:30AM and close at 6:00PM.
+The cost is \$6.00 per hour, billed in 15 minute increments.
 If care is needed, it is important to inform the teachers in the before and after care program ahead of time.
-Monthly bills are given to families who use the care.
+Weekly bills are given to families who use the care.
 If the bill is not paid within 30 days, the children will not be able to use the Before/After Program.
-This care is provided for children in grades K-8 ONLY on days when the school is in session.
+This care is provided for children in grades K5-8 ONLY on days when the school is in session.
 THERE IS NO CARE AVAILABLE ON DAYS WHEN SCHOOL IS NOT IN SESSION.